tylerpcarter/inls161/schedule/index.md

 ##2015-06-26

-LAB: Coding is not that hard > Set up a repo
+LAB: Licensing > Coding is not that hard > Set up a repo

 # Week 2